bparanj/crystal/programming/iac/docs/boto/create-internet-gateway.md

 ### Important Notes:

-- Replace `'your-vpc-id-here'` with the actual ID of your VPC if you already know it, or use the provided method to fetch it based on the VPC's name.
+- Replace `'your-vpc-id-here'` with the  ID of your VPC if you already know it, or use the provided method to fetch it based on the VPC's name.
 - This assumes that your VPC is uniquely identifiable by its name.
 If you have multiple VPCs with the same name, you'll need to refine the selection logic.
 - AWS charges for some resources and actions.
-While there's typically no charge for creating and attaching an internet gateway, it's always a good idea to review the current AWS pricing details.
+While there's  no charge for creating and attaching an internet gateway, it's always a good idea to review the current AWS pricing details.

 To create the RailsIGW resource (an Internet Gateway) using boto3, you can use the `create_internet_gateway()` method of the EC2 client.
 Here's an example code snippet that demonstrates how to create the Internet Gateway and attach it to the specified VPC: